Any questions? Browse our answers to the most frequently asked questions about HONEXT®.

 HONEXT® has greater sound absorption properties than drywall and MDF, and is resistant to moisture and water vapor.
 Its current reaction to fire is class C-s1,d0, with Class B-s1,d0 expected to be reached by Q4 2021.

-HONEXT® panels provide better thermal and sound insulation than other materials with similar applications, and it offers greater resistance to bending and is lighter than traditional partitioning materials.
+HONEXT® boards provide better thermal and sound insulation than other materials with similar applications, and it offers greater resistance to bending and is lighter than traditional partitioning materials.

 Download our latest Data Sheet for a complete look at the material’s properties and specifications.